GrayMiao123/NYU-CV-Fall2024-Project-Group10/README.md

-# This is the branch for model compression
+# This is the branch for inference and model compression